renpy/renpy/sphinx/source/config.rst

     The default default transform is :var:`center`.

-.. var:: config.emphasize_audio_channels = [ ]
+.. var:: config.emphasize_audio_channels = [ 'voice' ]

     A list of strings giving audio channel names.

-When one of the audio channels listed starts playing a sound, all channels that are not listed in this variable have their secondary audio volume reduced to :var:`config.emphasize_audio_volume` over :var:`config.emphasize_audio_time`
+    If the "emphasize audio" preference is enabled, when one of the audio channels listed starts playing a sound, all channels that are not listed in this variable have their secondary audio volume reduced to :var:`config.emphasize_audio_volume` over :var:`config.emphasize_audio_time`